 Why this works:

-How you can use this framework: Tell your audience about the best thing for a specific group that takes a specific amount of time.
+How you can use this framework: Tell your audience about a short thing they should do every morning.

 Examples of this framework in action: